 The shape of the mask function is determined by the intensity of Gabor components.
-We should point out that a conventional test, such as the Durbin-Watson residual test, may not be applicable here, since residuals may be color noise.
-Our primary goal is to catch the main deterministic pattern in the time-frequency space, not a parametric test based on regression analysis.
+We should point out that a conventional test, such as the Durbin-Watson residual test, may not be applicable here, because residuals may be color noise.
+Our main target is catching the main deterministic pattern in the time-frequency space, not a parametric test based on regression analysis.

-The reconstructed HPC_g time series reveals the degree of deterministic approximation of business fluctuations: The correlation coefficient between the filtered and original series is 0.85.
-Their ratio of standard deviations, η , is 85.8% for FSPCOM.
+The reconstructed HPCg time series reveals the degree of deterministic approximation of business fluctuations: The correlation coefficient between the filtered and original series is 0.85.

+Their ratio of standard deviation, η , is 85.8% for FSPCOM.
 In other words, about 73.7% of variance can be explained by a deterministic cycle with a well-defined characteristic frequency, even though its amplitude is irregular.
 This is a typical feature of chaotic oscillation in continuous-time nonlinear dynamical models.

-We can see that the phase portrait of filtered FSPCOMIn HP cycles has a clear pattern of chaotic attractors, while the filtered AR(2) model fitting FSPCOMIn FD series still keeps its random image (Figure 5).
+We can see that the phase portrait of filtered FSPCOMln HP cycles has a clear pattern of chaotic attractors, while the filtered AR(2) model fitting FSPCOMln FD series still keeps its random image [Fig.5].